marthoc/docker-deconz/README.md

 Q: Why does the script give an error about not being able to unload modules ftdi_sio and usbserial, or that the device couldn't be rest?

 A: In order to flash the device, no other program or device on the system can be using these kernel modules or the device.
 Stop any program/container that could be using the modules or device (likely deCONZ) and then invoke the script again.
 If the error persists, you may need to temporarily remove other USB serial devices from the system in order allow the script to completely unload the kernel modules.

+Q: Why does a flush run fail after some seconds even if I specified a timeout much longer?

+A: By setting a timeout you allowed the flashing tool to start as many runs as will fit into this period.
+The timeout of a single run can not be changed by parameters.

 ### Viewing the deCONZ ZigBee mesh with VNC